Zimbra/zm-oauth-social/README.md

 ant deploy
 ```

-Afterwards, add any necessary configuration to the `/opt/zimbra/conf/localconfig.xml` file, then become the `zimbra` user, and perform a `zmmailboxdctl restart`.
+Afterwards, configure ldap and localconfig as necessary, then become the `zimbra` user, and perform a `zmmailboxdctl restart`.

 **Testing from CLI**